datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 5.2, related transactions shall be combined to determine if any \$10,000 threshold has been met.

-Section 5.3  Limitations on Powers of Manager.
-Notwithstanding anything contained in this Agreement to the contrary, a Unanimous Vote of the Members shall be required for any of the following actions to be taken by the Company: (i) any purchase, receipt, lease, exchange or
+<a name="section-5-3"></a>Section 5.3  Limitations on Powers of Manager.
+Notwithstanding
+anything contained in this Agreement to the contrary, a Unanimous Vote of the Members shall be required for any of the following actions to be taken by the Company: (i) any purchase, receipt, lease, exchange or